Hakusensha

 Hakusensha Co., Ltd. (株式会社白泉社, Kabushiki-gaisha Hakusensha) is a Japanese publishing company.
 It is headquartered in Chiyoda, Tokyo.

 The company mainly publishes manga magazines and is involved in series' productions in their games, original video animation, music, and their animated TV series.

-The company is owned by Shueisha; thus, it is also partly owned by Shogakukan.
+The company is part of the Hitotsubashi Group.

 History

 Hakusensha was founded on December 1, 1973, by Shueisha.
 It is now a separate company although still a part of the Hitotsubashi Group with Shueisha and Shogakukan as one of the major members of the keiretsu.